tomrittervg/crypto-usability-study/README.md

  toswoc - ivuf - nayan - pem2 - atakg
  5esiku - ivug - aa5an - pewh - ataog
  ```

+###Generation
+ `genTestData.py` has code to generate tests for N pairs of participants.
+An example with N=15
+  `python ./genTestData.py 15 > testData.csv &`

+`testData.csv` then has, one per line
+ `#pair   fingerprint     comparison      error   Alice   Bob     judgement`
+ with judgement yet to be filled out.
+Pair is a pair id, fingerprint is one of the fingerprint types (currently just supporting 4), comparison is Phone or Business card, Error rate is `small mismatch` (fingerprints are either exact or have a small mismatch with 50/50 odds) or `large mismatch` (fingerprints are either exact or stastically randomly different with 50/50 ods).
+For each combination of these variabes, 2x trials are generated for a total of 32 per testing pair of participants.

 ## Rejected Ideas